bursonic/driveMalta/Cars/Hazard awareness.md

 ###4294  - CARS5.15

 It is eight hours since you last had an alcoholic drink.
-Which TWO of the following applies?
+Which two of the following applies?

 1. You will have no alcohol in your system
 2. You will certainly be under the legal limit